mallen234/trivial/README.md

 ## Simple Quiz Game

 A simple quiz game built with Svelte and Vite.
-Test your knowledge with a series of questions and see how well you score!

-### Features

-Interactive quiz interface
-Multiple-choice questions
-Real-time score tracking
-Responsive design for all devices
+A series of questions are shown on screen with an overarching link

 ### Technologies Used